German court rejects extradition of former Catalan leader on rebellion charge

 Puigdemont entered Germany on his way back from Finland to Belgium, where he had been living in self-imposed exile.

-Reporting by Thomas Escritt in Berlin and Sonya Dowsett in Madrid; Editing by Alison Williams and Andrew Roche
+Additional reporting by Sonya Dowsett in Madrid; Editing by Alison Williams and Andrew Roche